iamsachinG/iamsachinG/README.md

-- 👋 Hi, I’m @iamsachinG
+- 👋 Hi, I’m Sachin Gupta (@iamsachinG)
-- 👀 I’m interested in ...Frontend development
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning ...JavaScript
+- 🌱 I’m currently learning JavaScript and improving my CSS skills
-- 💞️ I’m looking to collaborate on ...
+- 💼 I’m looking to collaborate on beginner-friendly frontend projects
-- 📫 How to reach me ...
+- 📫 Reach me at: [guptasachin6299@gmail.com]
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love exploring new tech but overanalyze everything! 😅

 <!---
 iamsachinG/iamsachinG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.